Kovvuri-Chandra-Kiran-Reddy/RibFilesGenerator/README.md

 ```

 ### 4. Enter the Required Information
 - **Package Name** : When prompted, enter the package name for the RIB.
-If no specific package is required, just press Enter.
+If no specific package is required, just press Enter. ( if package name is empty => all files will be created in the folder path provided in next inputs).
 - **RIB Name** : Enter the RIB name in UpperCamelCase like CancelTrip.
 This rib name will be used as a prefix for the generated files (e.g., CancelTripInteractor, CancelTripBuilder, etc.).
 - **Platform Path** : Provide the absolute path where the platform-specific RIB files should be generated.
 - **Shared Path** : Provide the absolute path where the shared RIB files should be generated.